Canine Empathy: Your Dog Really Does Care If You Are Unhappy

 Two psychologists, Deborah Custance and Jennifer Mayer from Goldsmiths College in London, decided to see if dogs really had empathy when their owners were in emotional distress.
-They modified a procedure which is been successfully used to measure empathy in human toddlers.
-They tested eighteen dogs in their owner’s homes.
-The setup is very simple, the dog's owner and a stranger sat about 6 feet apart and engaged in several activities while the whole thing was filmed.
-In turn each individual would speak, or hum in an unusual staccato manner, or pretend to cry.
+They modified a procedure which has been successfully used to measure empathy in human toddlers.
+They tested 18 dogs in their owner’s homes.
+The setup was very simple: The dog's owner and a stranger sat about 6 feet apart and engaged in several activities while the whole thing was filmed.
+In turn, each individual would speak or hum in an unusual staccato manner, or pretend to cry.

 The critical condition, of course, is the crying.
-These researchers reason that if the dog was showing empathy its behavior would be primarily focused on the person who was crying rather than on themselves.
-Therefore they would most likely engage in attempts at comforting or helping.
+These researchers reasoned that if the dog was showing empathy, its behavior would be primarily focused on the person who was crying rather than on themselves.
+Therefore, they would most likely engage in attempts at comforting or helping.
 The expectation would be that the dog would nuzzle, whine, lick, lay their head on the person's lap, or offer similar comforting behaviors.

-The researchers reasoned that if the dogs approach to people was principally motivated by curiosity than any relatively uncommon behavior, then the strange humming behaviors should cause some reaction.
-This did not happen, and when the owner or the stranger hummed in an unusual manner, the dogs might look at them but did not approach, and certainly would not seem to be offering any comfort.
+The researchers also reasoned that if the dogs' approach to people was principally motivated by curiosity than any relatively uncommon behavior, then the strange humming behaviors should cause some reaction.
+However, this did not happen.
+When the owner or the stranger hummed in an unusual manner, the dogs might have looked at them but did not approach, and certainly did not seem to offer any comfort.

 The conclusion seems obvious, and perhaps clear enough to convince some of the more skeptical scientists who have been unwilling to allow that dogs might have much of the same emotional responses as a young human child.